braboj/protocol-hvlp/README.md

 based on the MQTT protocol and is implemented in Python.
 The main focus of the project is to demonstrate the use of OOP, SOLID principles, sockets and threading in Python.

+## Features

+- Connect to a broker
+- Subscribe to a topic
+- Publish to a topic
+- Disconnect from a broker
+- Support for multiple clients

 ## Project Setup

 ### 1. Clone the HVLP project